bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

 ### Navigation

 You should see listing of chromosomes in this reference genome.
-Choose **1**, for chromosome 1.
+Click on **1**, for chromosome 1.

 ![Chromosome chooser](https://bioinformatics-ca.github.io/images/Igv-chromosomes.png)

-Navigate to **chr1:10,000-11,000** by entering this into the location field (in the top-left corner of the interface) and clicking **Go**.
+Navigate to **chr1:10,000-11,000** by entering this into the location field (in the top-left corner of the interface) and clicking **Go** or pressing Enter/Return on your keyboard.
 This shows a window of chromosome 1 that is 1,000 base pairs wide and beginning at position 10,000.

 ![Navigition using Location text field.
 Sequence track displayed as sequence of colours.](https://bioinformatics-ca.github.io/images/Igv-1.png)